Vol. 3... Life and Times of S. Carter

 Vol. 3...
 Life and Times of S. Carter is the fourth studio album by American rapper Jay-Z. It was released on December 28, 1999, by Roc-A-Fella Records and Def Jam Recordings.
 According to USA Today critic Steve Jones, the record marked a return to the street-oriented sound of Jay-Z's 1996 debut album, Reasonable Doubt.
-Vol. 3... featured production from Swizz Beatz, Timbaland, K-Rob, DJ Clue, Rockwilder, DJ Premier, and Irv Gotti, among others.
+Vol. 3... featured guest appearances from Amil, Beanie Sigel, Mariah Carey, Juvenile, Memphis Bleek, Dr. Dre and UGK, with production from Swizz Beatz, Timbaland, K-Rob, DJ Clue, Rockwilder, DJ Premier, and Irv Gotti, among others.

 The album was well received by critics and debuted at number one on the Billboard 200, selling 462,000 copies in its first week.
 It has since sold over three million copies and been certified triple platinum by the Recording Industry Association of America.